Kernelsphere-ai/kernelsphere/README.md

 ## Contributing
 Kernel Sphere is open source and maintained in public.
 Contributions are welcome across SDK features, docs, examples, and bug reports.

+## Contact
+For questions, feedback, or collaboration: lakshmiprasanna@kernelsphere.ai